Eating your way through Christmas

 Marion is a nurse with many years’ experience and a personal trainer.
 Her two specialist areas are training older people and training people on their cancer journey.
 Marion sometimes works with very elderly people in care homes, helping them to remain mobile and independent.

 Marion and her husband own two gyms and are passionate about helping people to be their best.
-Marion is always keen to make sure that their members are given up to date and relevant advice about living a healthy lifestyle.
+Marion is always keen to ensure that their members are given up-to-date and relevant advice about living a healthy lifestyle.